 A glyph in contact with a nucleic acid backbone indicates a feature of the nucleic acid sequence.
-In terms of SBOL 2 data models, this is either a SequenceFeature or a Component with a nucleic acid type that is contained within the ComponentDefinition associated with that nucleic acid backbone.
+In terms of the SBOL 2 data model, this is either a SequenceFeature or a Component with a nucleic acid type that is contained within the ComponentDefinition associated with that nucleic acid backbone.
 The Component may be contained either directly, as one of the components of the ComponentDefinition, or recursively through a sequence of such containments.

-- 1. Every feature glyph MUST have its bounding box in contact with the backbone for the nucleic acid construct it describes.
+- Every feature glyph MUST have its bounding box in contact with the backbone for the nucleic acid construct it describes.
 The placement of the glyph SHOULD follow the recommendation for backbone alignment in the glyph specification.
-Examples are provided in Figure 8. - 2.
-The horizontal orientation of a glyph can be used to indicate the strand alignment of a feature, as shown in Figure 9.
-Any glyphs for a feature associated with the inline strand SHOULD be placed in the prototypical orientation given by the specification, while any glyph that is associated with the reverse complement strand SHOULD be inverted vertically and horizontally (i.e., rotated 180 degrees).
-Reverse complement MAY also be indicated by horizontal-only inversion.
-Finally, a glyph inverted only vertically still indicates inline strand, but it is RECOMMENDED NOT to use this orientation.
-Orientation SHOULD be used consistently throughout a diagram, rather than mixing conventions.
-Examples are provided in Figure 10. - 3.
-Nucleic acid features in a sequential relationship SHOULD be drawn from 5' left to 3' right on the inline strand
+Examples are provided in Figure 9. - 2.
+The horizontal orientation of a glyph can be used to indicate the strand alignment of a feature, as shown in